 The Melbourne Art Foundation Awards for the Visual Arts is a biennial event that, since 2005 celebrates excellence and outstanding contributions to the Australian visual arts sector.
-The Awards acknowledge contributions to the sector through the following categories:
+The Awards acknowledge contributions to the sector through three categories.

 The Visionary Award recognises the exceptional contribution of individuals and their demonstrated commitment to progressing the status of contemporary Australian art nationally and beyond.